CDE4301-IS405/interim_report/README.md

 ## Tools used
 - Grid.js for generating table
 - Shoelace for custom web-components
+- Claude Sonnet 4.5 (to generate code where needed)

 # Another Report Reference
 There's another report example given in the CDE4301 Course briefing on Canvas (Slide 28) that uses sidebar navigation for contents page which feels more readable. <br>